benpettis/benpettis.github.io/_posts/2020-04-02-party-and-budget.md

 ---
 ### Sourcing and Preparing Data

 I sourced the historical budget data from the Obama White House [archives](https://obamawhitehouse.archives.gov/sites/default/files/omb/budget/fy2017/assets/hist05z3.xls) and merged it with the party information found in [Wikipedia](https://en.wikipedia.org/wiki/Divided_government_in_the_United_States).
-I then divided the data by party majority and performed a t-test on the two datasets in order to find out if the differences in budget spending by party happened by chance.
+I then calculated the change in spending each year.
+Afterwards, I divided the data by party majority and performed a t-test on the two datasets in order to find out if the differences in budget spending by party happened by chance.
 The calculated p-value gave a percentage of probability that it may have happened by chance.

 ### Visualizing Spending by Party Majority